top of page

 to look at him or her continually.”

-Notice how he looks across the audience when he speaks and when he sings.
+Notice how he looks across the audience when he speaks and sings.
 Notice his gratitude and respect for those watching him.

 Listen to Elvis Presley sing another song:

 I don’t know how many people were present when this song was recorded, but assuming the screaming girls were kept out, I imagine the room was so quiet you could hear a pin drop.
-What strikes me is his heartfelt, sincerity, as if he were singing to only one individual.
-Then there is A Little Less Conversation, which is more of a crowdpleaser, but still feels like Elvis is singing to only one person.
+What strikes me is his sincerity, as if he were singing to only one person.
+Then there is this song: A Little Less Conversation.
+It's more of a crowdpleaser, but still feels like Elvis is singing to only one person.

-Watch the following video of Barbara Streisand and Barry Gibb.
+Watch this video of Barbara Streisand and Barry Gibb: What Kind of Fool.
 Does she sound like she's singing to just one person?

 What about charisma in literature?